Eunsong/SpinDynamicsSimulator/README.md

-Now, we have complete .top file.
+Now, we have a complete .top file.
+Note that as I have mentioned earlier, we are starting with ferromagnetic ordering.
+You can see this in your *topol.top* file in the *[ basis ]* section; all spins are aligned along *+z* direction.
+If you run a linear simulation using this topology file, the output trajectory will blow-up; Linear simulation works only on a ground sate structure.

 (to be updated...)